Moulik24/Phonology-Project/README.md

 Now, see [Downloading and Running the Code](#downloading-and-running-the-code).

 ## Downloading and Running the code
-To download the code on this repository, for both Mac and WSL for Windows, open your terminal and navigate to a folder of your choice.
+To download the code on this repository, for both Mac and Windows, open your terminal and navigate to a folder of your choice.
 Type
 ```
 git clone https://github.com/Moulik24/Phonology-Project.git
 ```